lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * One possibility is to not compress the field and send the original value.
 In the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

 * If some upper bits in the field are constant and known, a better option is to only send the LSBs.
-In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB(y).
+In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB.

 ## Payload Length field

 This field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
 In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-IPv6-length".

-If the payload length needs to be sent and does not need to be coded in 16 bits, the TV can be set to 0x0000, the MO set to MSB(16-s) where 's' is the number of bits to code the maximum length, and CDA is set to LSB(s).
+If the payload length needs to be sent and does not need to be coded in 16 bits, the TV can be set to 0x0000, the MO set to MSB(16-s) where 's' is the number of bits to code the maximum length, and CDA is set to LSB.

 ## Next Header field